Marcurion/dnet-validation-playground-2025/Src/Domain/concepts_to_show.md

 - Convert ErrorOr to Controller Result is easy ❓

 # Lessons learned
-- Order of access becomes very relevant with "Always Valid"
+- Order of access becomes very relevant with "Always Validify entire object"